Spanfile/Routing-Platform/README.md

 ## Building

-Requires a recent nightly build of Rust.
 Build normally with `cargo build`.
+Requires a recent nightly build of Rust and the following external packages (these are what they're on Ubuntu, other distros might use different names):

+* `libnftnl-dev`
+* `libmnl-dev`